SoFi Active Investing Review (2021)

 Has there ever been a better time to be a newbie investor?
 It wasn’t long ago that trading stocks and purchasing ETFs required “a guy” who you could give orders to and they’d make it happen.
 Oh, but they would charge you a significant commission for the service.

-Cut to 2019 and things are much different.
+Cut to 2021 and things are much different.
 Not only has stock market trading moved online, allowing investors to make trades for themselves but the fees associated with trading have also come way down — like down to zero.
-While that’s thanks to FinTech players such as Robinhood, that app isn’t the only free trading options.
+While that’s thanks to FinTech players such as now-embattled Robinhood, that app isn’t the only free trading option.
 Enter SoFi Invest.

 Hailing from the online lender SoFi, SoFi Invest makes it easy to start investing by offering low minimums, no fee trades, and now even the ability to purchase fractional shares.
 So how does this platform stack up against other options?
 Let’s take a closer look at SoFi Invest’s active investing platform.